 --- James Hance, St. Petersburg, FL

 Cajun music and zydeco are cultural hybrids, the results of the rich blend of French, Spanish, German, Anglo-American, African, and Native American cultures that found themselves living together in south Louisiana.
 Basically, Cajun music is the traditional music of the white Cajuns and zydeco is the music of the black Creoles.
 Historically, Cajun music developed from the sounds that the French settlers took with them to the Acadian colony in the seventeenth century....
 The word Creole distinguished these French-speaking slaves and former slaves alike from their English-speaking counterparts in other parts of the South. --- Cajun Music and Zydeco by Barry Jean Ancelet, 1992

 Subscribe to Florida Cajun-Zydeco Update! for the latest listings on this website.
 Email your request to receive this free newsletter to

 Note: Update is sent no more than monthly, and less frequently when there are fewer events being posted.
-So check out the following links, and see what you can get if you subscribe.
+So check out the most recent Update! newsletter, and see what you can get if you subscribe.

 Jerry Carrier sends out an email newsletter every week or two during the festival season with new event information.
 You can subscribe to CZ Newsletter by emailing him a request to be added to his mailing list: email@example.com